-An essay in an occasional series on great Scots unjustly ignored.
+An occasional series on eminent Scots unjustly ignored or forgotten

 Dr John Rae was an outstanding explorer.
 And it’s him I want to concentrate on to demonstrate how the power of the British Establishment, embodied in a handful of public figures, can alter historical fact, dent achievement, and destroy careers and reputations.